ethyca/fides/docs/fidesops/docs/tutorial/annotate_datasets.md

 ## Annotate Datasets with fidesops_meta

+Next, fidesops needs to know how to traverse through our Flask App's database tables.
 For more detailed information, [see the Datasets Guide](../guides/datasets.md).

----

-Next, fidesops needs to know how to traverse through our Flask App's database tables.
 We should upload a YAML file that describes our Flask App's database in a language that Fides understands.

 See `fidesdemo/fides_resources/flaskr_postgres_dataset.yml` where we've already annotated the tables and fields in our Postgres